Isak-Bamiani/Word-finder/README.md

 # Word-finder
-A vey good task to do for learning more about storing in and searching through different data structures.
+An incredibly good task to do for learning more about storing and searching data using different data structures.
 Using datastructure lik Trie and HashSet that uses a hash table for storage.

 # How to run